tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 and processed handshake record (potentially subject to some delay) and MAY cover more than one flight.

-ACK records MUST be sent with an epoch that is equal to or higher than the record which is being acknowledged.
-Implementations SHOULD simply use the current key.
+During the handshake, ACK records MUST be sent with an epoch that is equal to or higher than the record which is being acknowledged.
+Note that some care is required when processing flights spanning multiple epochs.
+For instance, if the client receives only the Server Hello and Certificate and wishes to ACK them in a single record, it must do so in epoch 2, as it is required to use an epoch greater than or equal to 2 and cannot yet send with any greater epoch.
+Implementations SHOULD simply use the highest current sending epoch, which will generally be the highest available.

 ## Sending ACKs